 Adjust dosage to the response of the individual.
 Begin with the lowest recommended dosage.

-Usually one 5 mg or 10 mg tablet 3 or 4 times daily.
-Daily dosages above 40 mg should be used only in resistant cases.
+Oral Dosage-Tablets: Usually one 5mg or 10mg tablet 3 or 4 times daily.
+Daily dosages above 40 mgs should be used only in resistant cases.

-Non-Psychotic Anxiety – Usual dosage is 5 mg 3 or 4 times daily.
-Do not administer in doses of more than 20 mg per day or for longer than 12 weeks.
+Oral Dosage: Non-Psychotic Anxiety--Usual dosage is 5 mg 3 or4 times daily.
+Do not administer in doses of more than 20mg per day or for longer than 12 weeks.

 Do not use in pediatric surgery.